 We’ve been talking a lot about digital transformations in recent months.
-Just think of all the ways new technology is changing the way we all live, from the way we hail a cab (Uber), to the way we watch TV (Netflix), to the way we order food (Bite Squad).
+Just think of all the ways new technology is changing the way we live, from the way we hail a cab (Uber), to the way we watch TV (Netflix), to the way we order food (DoorDash).

 Organizations are revolutionizing the way they work, too.
 Consider how changes in technology or workflow processes may have already altered your day-to-day.